SIMPATICOProject/CDV/README.md

 ### Configuration

-Configure properties in:
-* `docker/config/production.env`
-* `docker/Dockerfiles/CDV-server/config/*`
-* `docker/Dockerfiles/CDV-dashboard/config/config.json`

-see documentation in each component for further info for each property.

-### Build and run

-Go to `docker` folder from the root of the project, run:
+Configure your project the same as above.

-* run.sh to build and run containers
+### build and run

-after that:
+create a `.env` file using `example.env` as your base, input your database credentials (should be the same as the ones you used to configure the component)

+* to start the daemon execute `docker-compose start`
+* to force rebuilding of the docker containers, use `docker-compose start --build`

-* to ttop the daemon execute `docker-compose stop`
+* to stop the daemon execute `docker-compose stop`
 * to restart as a daemon execute `docker-compose start`

 ## Support / Contact / Contribution
 [Citizen Data Vault](Link|email|contact)